 - Make sure that the polycarbonate moulds are Completely Dry.
 Do not touch the mould with your fingers, as it will leave an impression on your chocolate.

 - Polycarbonate Moulds usually does not need Greasing.
-But Sometimes due to High Moisture/Temperature Conditions, Demoulding becomes little difficult.
-In this case you can use Cocoa Butter or any Flavourless Oil to Grease the Mould.
+But Sometimes due to High Moisture/Temperature Conditions, Demoulding becomes a little difficult.
+In this case, you can use Cocoa Butter or any Flavourless Oil to Grease the Mould.